 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

 Bogotá is packed full of history.
-From its foundation to modern times, the city has sprawled around its vibrant and everchanging downtown.
+From its foundation to modern times, the city has sprawled around its vibrant and ever-changing downtown.
 And just walking can’t ever do it justice.
-Our free bike tour was designed show a bigger face of this massive city and its more than 500 years of history.
-You will discover so much more on bike that you would do on foot or bus!
+Our free bike tour was designed to show a bigger face of this massive city and its more than 500 years of history.
+You will discover so much more on a bike that you would do on foot or bus!

 Visit the city’s founding three plazas to understand how the city has changed over time.
-From its indigenous beginnings, to Spanish colonialism, independence and modern times, learn how each place has symbolically transformed over time.
+From its indigenous beginnings to Spanish colonialism, independence and modern times, learn how each place has symbolically transformed over time.

 Then, join us at Seventh Avenue, the commercial lifeline that connects north and south.
-It was originally an important salt road in indigenous times, it now gathers Colombians of all walks of life in trade, culture, politics and protests.
+It was originally an important salt road in indigenous times, it now gathers Colombians of all walks of life in trade, culture, politics, and protests.

-We’ll then go to the Independence Park: the oldest in the city.
+We’ll then go to Independence Park: the oldest in the city.
 Around it, Bogotá’s cosmopolitanism can be better explored through the adjacent Planetarium, Santamaria Bullring, Modern Art Museum and surrounding neighborhoods.
 Science, art, history, and culture clash and mingle in this often-controversial space.

-Then, visit the National Park, half forest-reservoir, half-cultural and science hub.
+Then, visit the National Park, half forest-reservoir, half-cultural, and science hub.
 A typical weekend gathering spot for Bogotá’s denizens, where we will discuss broader changes in Colombia as a whole.